5 Big Takeaways From Our 6-Month Straw Test

 Posted on April 08 2019

 When we first encountered glass straws while traveling in Germany, we were intrigued.
-We bought a bunch, and brought them back to Portland to test in the restaurants owned by André, one of our co-founders.
+We bought a bunch, and brought them back to Portland to test in the restaurants owned by our friend.

 #1 We were committed to using reusable straws.
 Our first question: how did glass straws compare to metal straws?
 Was metal a better option for busy commercial settings?